What is a drop shot rig and how to fish it?

 So after you finish this guide, come back to it a few times after your trips on the lake just to make sure you aren’t skipping any critical steps.
 This repetition through practice is considered by some to be even more beneficial than private lessons!

-In my opinion having the right gear, choosing the correct size weight, selecting the correct style of bait, and understanding when and how to present the lure are the most important aspects for any beginner to understand.
+Is drop shot fishing easy for beginners?
+In my opinion, yes it is.
+But having the right gear, choosing the correct size weight, selecting the correct style of bait, and understanding when and how to present the lure are the most important aspects for any beginner to understand.
 Once you master these fundamental strategies, you’ll be able to catch fish any time you hit the water.

 Drop-shotting can be a very frustrating technique to be comfortable and feel confident in.
 I found it unnerving because I was using new equipment that I was not familiar with.
 It was definitely out of my comfort zone.
 Speaking personally, sometimes I tend to make something out to be more complicated than it really is.